THE POLLINATOR PROJECT

 THE CAUSE

 The dramatic decline in the insect population can be summed up in one word… STARVATION!
-Insects feed on nectar and pollen from flowers and host plants provide food for caterpillars.
+Insects feed on nectar and pollen from flowers, and host plants provide food for caterpillars.

 No Milkweed = No Monarch Butterflies

-WHY DOES IT MATTER?
+WHY IT MATTERS

 Insects eat the plants and convert the plants’ sugar to protein.
 It is this transfer of energy from sunlight to plant and then to insect that the remainder of the food web depends on.